-The Headteacher and Governing Body are committed to supporting LAC and Post LAC students throughout their time in the school.
+The Headteacher and Governing Body are committed to supporting young people who are LAC and Post LAC throughout their time in the school.
 They will ensure that the Designated Teacher for Looked After Children has qualified teacher status, appropriate seniority in the leadership team and time and experience to fulfil this statutory role.

 The current Designated Teacher for Looked After Children is Mrs Vikki Pirie.
-She is a qualified teacher, SENCo, a member of the Senior Leadership Team and a Designated Safeguarding Lead.
-She will oversee and line manage the work of the LAC manager who is currently Miss Fitzmaurice.
+She is a qualified teacher, SENCo, DSL-MH, a member of the Senior Leadership Team and a Designated Safeguarding Lead.
+She will oversee and line manage the work of the LAC Manager who is currently Mrs Lee.

-The Designated Teacher for Looked After Children and the LAC manager will:
+The Designated Teacher for Looked After Children and the LAC Manager will:

-- track the progress of LAC and Post LAC students across the curriculum using data, teacher reports and feedback - ensure that the PP+ is used effectively and efficiently - perform a coordinating role with school staff and outside agencies - effectively manage periods of transition including working with primary and post 16 partners - ensure effective communication with the school's assigned Education Adviser from the Virtual School - develop expertise in the field of LAC and Post LAC provision, this will include attending regular training and networking events - promote a school culture which is supportive and has high expectations for LAC and Post LAC students; this includes providing regular training on trauma informed practice and adverse childhood experiences (ACES) - regularly report to the Head and Governing Body on the attainment of LAC and Post LAC students. - with colleagues in the Pastoral Team, continue to actively support Post LAC students and engage with their parents or carers. - attend and contribute to ePEPs for all LAC students. - ensure that carers and care staff are engaged with the targets outlined in the ePEP.
+- track the progress of LAC and Post LAC students across the curriculum using data, teacher reports and feedback - ensure that the PP+ is used effectively and efficiently - perform a coordinating role with school staff and outside agencies - effectively manage periods of transition including working with primary and post 16 partners - ensure effective communication with the school's assigned Education Advisory Teacher from the Virtual School - develop expertise in the field of LAC and Post LAC provision, this will include attending regular training and networking events - promote a school culture which is supportive and has high expectations for students who are LAC and Post LAC; this includes providing regular training on trauma informed practice, adverse childhood experiences (ACES), PACEful strategies and the Neuro-Sequential Model of Education (Dr Bruce Perry) - regularly report to the Headteacher and Governing Body on the attainment of students who are LAC and Post LAC. - with colleagues in the Pastoral Team, continue to actively support students and engage with their parents or carers. - attend and contribute to ePEPs. - ensure that carers and professionals from the local authority are engaged with the targets outlined in the ePEP.

-All staff will support the education of LAC and Post LAC students by:
+All staff will support the education students by:

-- attending training, as appropriate - providing accurate information and data when asked by the Designated Teacher or LAC Manager - referring to the Designated Teacher or LAC Manager for advice if required - playing their part in creating a supportive culture and ensuring that LAC and Post LAC students benefit from any additional school-based support available
+- attending specialist training (see above) - providing accurate information and data when asked by the Designated Teacher or LAC Manager - referring to the Designated Teacher or LAC Manager for advice if required - playing their part in creating a supportive culture and ensuring that students benefit from and be prioritised for any additional school-based support available